The Angels (American group): History

 The group originated in New Jersey as the Starlets which consisted of sisters Barbara "Bibs" and Phyllis "Jiggs" Allbut, Bernadette Carroll, and Lynda Malzone.
 They had minor local hits and wound up doing back-up work in the studio.
 When Malzone left, Linda Jansen became the new lead singer.
-Their manager, Tom DeCillis, turned his focus to Bernadette Carroll and dropped the rest of the group.
+Their manager, Tom DeCillis, kept Bernadette Carroll and dropped the rest of the group.
 Carroll would find solo success in 1964 with her Laurie Records single "Party Girl".
 After a failed attempt at a record deal with producer Gerry Granahan, the Allbut sisters turned their focus to education: Phyllis was in teacher's college at the time and Barbara was accepted into the Juilliard School for her abilities as a musical arranger.
 Soon Granahan, who had previously rejected the group, saw hit potential in the song they had performed for him in their audition, a version of "Till", and wanted them to record it in the studio.
 "Till" became their first single under their new name, the Angels, and also their first hit (No. 14 US) when it was released by Granahan's Caprice label in 1962.
 The song was followed up with a second national hit, "Cry Baby Cry".
 The Angels had one album on Caprice, titled ...And the Angels Sing, in 1962.

 Jansen left the group in late 1962 to go solo and was replaced by Peggy Santiglia, formerly of The Delicates (with Denise Ferri and Arleen Lanzotti).
 Santiglia had sung jingles for WINS Radio, appeared on Broadway, and had songwriting experience.
 In 1963, the trio signed to Mercury Records' subsidiary label Smash Records and began working with the Feldman-Goldstein-Gottehrer songwriting team, who wrote "My Boyfriend's Back".
 The Angels' performance (with Santiglia on lead) was originally intended as a demo for The Shirelles' consideration, but the music publishers chose instead to release it as it stood.
 The song was a major hit, reaching number one on the Billboard Hot 100.
 "My Boyfriend's Back" sold over one million copies, and was awarded a gold disc.
 The follow-up was the lower-charting "I Adore Him" (No. 25 US).
 The B-side "Thank You And Goodnight" charted at No. 84 US.
 During their Smash career, the Angels maintained a steady string of moderately successful singles which included "Wow Wow Wee (He's The Boy For Me)" (No. 41 US).
 Their album My Boyfriend's Back made the top forty, charting at No. 33. but their next, A Halo to You, did not chart.
 The group left Smash in 1964 and signed with Congress Records.